bioexcel/qmmm_benchmark_suite/README.md

 by using the Poisson solver for the electrostatics.
 This means that the non-periodic versions of the GEEP routines will be used.

-## Test cases
+## Benchmarks

-### CP2K Whole Application MD
+### CP2K QM/MM MD

-This test case consists of a short MD simulation for each system treated with QM/MM using CP2K.
+These benchmarks consist of a short MD simulation for each system treated with QM/MM executed using CP2K.
 For each system 5 steps are performed with a time step of 1 fs.
-The benchmarks in this test case can each be run with the standard release version of CP2K.
+The benchmarks can each be run with the standard release version of CP2K.

 For all systems the QM/MM coupling is described with the Gaussian Expansion of the Electrostatic Potential (GEEP) method, and any bonds between QM and MM atoms